blabosoft/blabosoft_web/docs/_posts/2021-09-08-implementing-queue-in-postgresql.md

 The above command works well with `READ COMMITTED` isolation level, because it uses the `FOR UPDATE` modifier for the `SELECT` subquery.
 It ensures that the given row cannot be modified by an `UPDATE` from another transaction.
 You can read more about it in the [official documentation](https://www.postgresql.org/docs/9.0/sql-select.html#SQL-FOR-UPDATE-SHARE){:target="_blank"}.

+You can also use the `FOR UPDATE SKIP LOCKED` modifier instead of the simple `FOR UPDATE` to tune the performance.
+In that case the given transaction simply skips the rows that are locked by another transaction which is a good solution for a queue data structure.
+Without the `SKIP LOCKED` modifier the transaction waits until the other transaction finishes the locking.

 At this stage you have the item and other job instances cannot access it with this pop method.

 ## Finalizing the Queue Operation